jforget/raku-Hamilton2/doc/Hamilton.en.md

 For a  given edge or border,  there will be two  `Borders` records, by switching `from_code` with `to_code`.

-For  a level-1  border, the  `nb_paths` field  contains the  number of Hamiltonian macro-paths using this border (or the reverse border).
-For a  level-2  border, this  field  contains  the number  of  Hamiltonian regional  paths containing  this border  or its  reverse.
-For  level-2 borders  between departments  from  different regions,  this field  is zero.

-The  `nb_paths_1`  field  also  contains  the  number  of  Hamiltonian macro-paths  using  this  border,   but  only  the  macro-paths  which generated  full paths  are counted.
-This  field is  zero for  level-2 borders.

 As  for table  `Areas`, there  will  be two  views, `Big_Borders`  and `Small_Borders`.